paalaxus/Covid-19-Analysis/README.md

 # Covid-19-Analysis
-Analysis datasets of covid 19  and World Happiness data to determine correlation
+Analyzing datasets of covid 19  and World Happiness data to determine correlation

 The COVID19 dataset, published by John Hopkins University,  consists of the data related to the cumulative number of confirmed cases, per day, in each Country.
 I also used another dataset which consist of various life factors, scored by the people living in each country around the globe.
 In this analysis, I  calculate needed measures and prepare them for an Analysis.